openharmony/docs/en/application-dev/ui/arkts-drawing-customization-on-canvas.md

 ## Common Usage of the Canvas Component

 **OffscreenCanvasRenderingContext2D** and **CanvasRenderingContext2D** provide a large number of attributes and methods, which can be used to draw text and graphics and process pixels.
 They are the core of the **Canvas** component.
 Common APIs include [fill](../reference/arkui-ts/ts-canvasrenderingcontext2d.md#fill), [clip](../reference/arkui-ts/ts-canvasrenderingcontext2d.md#clip), and [stroke](../reference/arkui-ts/ts-canvasrenderingcontext2d.md#stroke).
-In addition, [fillStyle](../reference/arkui-ts/ts-canvasrenderingcontext2d.md#fillstyle), [globalAlpha](../reference/arkui-ts/ts-canvasrenderingcontext2d.md#globalalpha), and [strokeStyle](../reference/arkui-ts/ts-canvasrenderingcontext2d.md#strokestyle) and more attributes are provided.
+In addition, [fillStyle](../reference/arkui-ts/ts-canvasrenderingcontext2d.md#fillstyle), [globalAlpha](../reference/arkui-ts/ts-canvasrenderingcontext2d.md#globalalpha), [strokeStyle](../reference/arkui-ts/ts-canvasrenderingcontext2d.md#strokestyle), and more attributes are provided to spruce up the graphics.
 This topic describes typical usage of the canvas.

 - Draw a basic shape.

 You can draw a basic shape by calling APIs such as [arc](../reference/arkui-ts/ts-canvasrenderingcontext2d.md#arc), [ellipse](../reference/arkui-ts/ts-canvasrenderingcontext2d.md#ellipse), and [rect](../reference/arkui-ts/ts-canvasrenderingcontext2d.md#rect).

   ```ts
   Canvas(this.context)